-MScSM Winter 2022 semester courses are in-person.
+MScSM Fall 2022 semester courses are in-person.
+We welcome all our students back to campus for the 2022-2023 academic year!
 The timetable is available here in PDF:

 In MScSM, sustainability includes environmental, economic, and social sustainability.
 We believe one of these is not possible without the other two.